-- Accrued expenses are liabilities for utilities and rental that have been provided with payment terms of 30-90 days. - Commissions payable are liabilities to brokers and agents for uncollected premiums.
+- Accrued expenses are liabilities for goods and services with payment terms of 30-90 days. - Commissions payable are liabilities to brokers and agents for uncollected premiums.
 The amounts are settled within 12 months. - Taxes payable consisting of documentary stamp tax, output tax, premium tax and other taxes are usually paid and remitted on the following month.

-Management believes that the carrying amounts are the reasonable approximation of their fair values as at December 31, 2021 and 2020.
+Management believes that the carrying amounts are the reasonable approximation of their fair values as at December 31, 2022 and 2021.